 When fishing rivers and streams, the strikes are more emphatic, otherwise the presumed meal is swept away by the current.

-When we fish a river then we need to realize that the fish hold in certain places and they only move for a reason.
-They need oxygen, food and security.
-The fish will not be holding in fast moving water because it wastes a lot of energy on their part.
+When we fish a river, we need to realize that the fish hold in certain places and they only move for a reason.
+They need oxygen, food, and security.
+The fish will not be holding in fast-moving water because it wastes a lot of energy on their part.
 They pick spots where there are back currents and eddies with zero flow of water.
 These places are to be found behind rocks in seems, etc. The fish will hold in a place where the energy expenditure is advantageous.
-We keep this in mind when we walk the river bank searching for promising holding spots.
+We keep this in mind when we walk the riverbank searching for promising holding spots.
 We are not trying to locate the fish themselves rather the places where we can infer they will be holding.
 This is called reading the water.

-A dry fly that is cast onto a moving water must float naturally without any drag (unnatural movement of the fly when the line tugs it because of current).
-We cast a dry mostly upstream of us and we like to have a slack in leader or fly line to secure a drag free drift.
+A dry fly that is cast onto moving water must float naturally without any drag (unnatural movement of the fly when the line tugs it because of current).
+We cast a dry mostly upstream of us and we like to have a slack in leader or fly line to secure a drag-free drift.
 Too much slack is not good because now you have a problem striking the fish.
-So just enough slack for a drag free drift, with a possibility of hooking the fish.
+So just enough slack for a drag-free drift, with a possibility of hooking the fish.
 It is tremendously rewarding to see fish eat the fly on the surface.